irena-flextool/flextool/docs/reference.md

 ### Stochastics

-- `include_stochastics` Flag to choose if stochastic timeseries are used if associated with the unit/node/connection in this group
+- `include_stochastics` Flag to choose if stochastic timeseries are to be used for the units/nodes/connections of this group

 ### Controlling outputs